-I got the recipe from a blog called What Would Cathy Eat?
+The recipe came from a blog called What Would Cathy Eat?
 Cathy has some terrific (and heart-healthy!) recipes on her blog.
 I suggest you check it out.

-You can really use any kind of pots to make this, but I love the Le Creuset cast iron pots.
+If you are able, get yourself an Instant Pot.
+Making beans is a snap and so is everything else.
+For this recipe, you need a knife, cutting board, a couple of pans, a baking sheet, measuring cups and measuring spoons.
+You can really use any kind of pot to make this, but I love the Le Creuset cast iron pots.
 They are beautiful and functional.

 - 1 pound small red beans